Our clinical experiences with DCA: intravenous and oral uses.

 In another case, a 49 year old, non-smoker woman with a history of lung cancer better demonstrated the value of DCA and its effects on the body & brain.
 This patient was initially diagnosed with stage III lung cancer in 2006 and managed to respond amazingly well along with an extremely devoted Acupuncturist (i.e. Gerard Tan in Vancouver), an integrated cancer care approach, and the oral chemo-agent Tarceva for over 2 years.
 She had no signs of cancer throughout this period.
 She too thrived during this time without any complications other than a rash which was a positive sign of the Tarceva working.

 Unfortunately, following this golden time she presented with a low grade headache that was eventually determined to be a metastatic cancer spread to the brain in July 2008 better known as Leptomeningial Carcinomatosis (LMC).
 She received whole brain radiation which did not appear helpful and she later received a surgical stent in the brain to help drain the fluid that was accumulating there.
 Chemotherapy was no longer an option.
 When I eventually saw her in my office, both her hearing and vision was quite poor (damaged) as a side-effect of the radiation treatment, and she had also lost a fair deal of weight.
-I personally felt that her time left with us was going to be very short (i.e. days to weeks)—I was thankfully wrong.
+We personally felt that her time left with us was going to be very short (i.e. days to weeks)—We were thankfully wrong.
 The patient, like the previous, had a continued strong desire to live and she placed the pressures on all of us involved to try and help figure out a solution quickly.

-After a series of attempts in recommending treatment ideas, I introduced the possibility of DCA.
-I shared with the patient’s husband my personal views and preliminary observations about using DCA and its potential to target cancers in the brain and central nervous system.
-Consequently, together with the patient’s husband, I suggested for the patient to take DCA orally mixed in juice.
+After a series of attempts in recommending treatment ideas, we introduced the possibility of DCA.
+We shared with the patient’s husband our personal views and preliminary observations about using DCA and its potential to target cancers in the brain and central nervous system.
+Consequently, together with the patient’s husband, we suggested for the patient to take DCA orally mixed in juice.
 In addition, the Acupuncturist Gerard Tan continued to provide treatments which included home visits by this time which helped tremendously.
-I received a phone call a few days later from her very devote husband after beginning DCA that he noticed his wife’s cognition was much improved.
+We received a phone call a few days later from her very devote husband after beginning DCA that he noticed his wife’s cognition was much improved.
 Weeks continued and so did the improvement along with increased appetite and weight gain.
 Eventually, a brain scan in December (3 months later) showed stable disease and shrinkage!.
 Such a response to LMC is truly noteworthy since there is not much out there especially in this kind of scenario.
 Interestingly though, the cancer in her lungs was slowly progressing and so it appeared to support my observation about DCA’s value for helping from the “neck up” or central nervous system cancers (i.e. whether primary or secondary sources).

 Since the brain was not the primary problem anymore, this opened up chemotherapy options once again.
 The patient was also seeing a very progressive medical oncologist which greatly helped.
 She continued with DCA alongside for another 6 months which she later stopped.
 Three months later a repeat CT scan was ordered showing the brain continued to be stable even though the DCA had stopped.
 She appeared to be responding to the new chemotherapy which was wonderful as well.
 Eventually after a long and courageous fight, the patient had passed away related to infection/pneumonia complications in the lungs and not the cancer.